 Expression statistics can be computed for each structure delineated in the reference atlas by combining/unionizing grid voxels with the same 3-D structural label.
 While the reference atlas is typically annotated at the lowest level of the tree, statistics at upper level structures can be obtained by combining measurements of the hierarchical children.
 This process produces expression density, intensity and energy measurements for each experiment and structures of interest.

 Expression statistics are encapsulated as a StructureUnionize object associated with one Structure and one SectionDataSet and can be downloaded via RMA.

 StructureUnionize data is used in the web application to display expression summary bar graphs for a set of coarse structures.
-Its usage is also demonstrated in the "structure networks" example application.

 A expression grid search service has been implemented to allow users to instantly search over the ~25,000 SectionDataSets to find genes with specific expression patterns:

 The expression grid search service is available through both the Web application and API.

 To perform a Differential Search, a user specifies a set of target structures and a set of contrast structures.
 In the service, the set of voxels belonging to any of the target structures forms the target voxel set, and voxels belonging to any of the contrast structures form the contrast voxel set.
 For each SectionDataSet a fold change is computed as the ratio of average expression energy in the target voxel set over the average expression energy in the contrast voxel set.
 The return list is sorted in descending order by fold-change.

 Example: Differential search for genes with higher expression in the thalamus than the isocortex

 See the connected service page for definitions of service::mouse_differential parameters.

 Figure: Screenshot of top returns of a differential search for genes with higher expression in the thalamus than the isocortex.
 Mini-expression summary graphs show enrichment in the thalamus (red) compared to other brain regions.